thehyve/transmartApp-doc/source/analyze.rst

 granted VIEW access, EXPORT access, or no access.

 .. note::
     Even if you have no access rights to a private study, you can read a description of the study.
-For information, see 'Viewing a Study Description`_.
+    For information, see `Viewing a Study Description`_.

 Viewing a Study Description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~